YairMassri/web1100_final-exam/README.md

 Rest of the day, if there's any time left, is codewars problems.

 ##Days 5-6:
 These lectures will be a brief but intense applied guided practice exercise.
 Students will develop an authentication scaffolding with express.js under the instructor's guidance.
+Finished version here: https://github.com/Swolebrain/simple-node-auth

 ##Day 7:
 Students are charged with creating a membership website with their resume emailer or any other project they've made, using the authentication scaffolding developed in previous days.